sneh4306/Love_Alert_Internship/README.md

     3. Now select Less Secure App Access and drag the slider to “ON”.
 3. After both the above steps are done, the code will be able to login into gmail and filter out specific emails.

-# Moving  to the code.
+# Explanation of the code.

 1. The user has to give his/her email address and also password to be able to login via code.
 2. An imap url is also mentioned in your google account which is used.